todb/kev-lite/README.md

 This is written using the Bootstrap and JQuery, and much of the code was generated with ChatGPT.

-MIT-Licensed, copyrighted by Huge Success, LLC.
-As much as ChatGPT code can be copyrighted, anyway.
+MIT-Licensed, copyrighted by [Huge Success, LLC](https://hugesuccess.org).
+As much as ChatGPT sourced code can be copyrighted, anyway.